Dedicated to customer service and providing you life long memories

 Our small team is built upon passion, professionalism and providing our guests with the best experience possible!
 Beginning with our engineers who have spent much time developing and enhancing the aircraft to ensure your flight is a comfortable experience; our multi-talented pilots – foremostly for their piloting capabilities, who will also act as knowlegable reef guides and boat skippers; to our operations staff, who look forward to welcoming you with genuine enthusiasm and assisting to help make your experience top notch.

 Lee joined the Air Whitsunday team in late 2006 and has been flying for over 15 years, the last decade specialising in float planes.
 Lee has worked for Sydney Harbour Seaplanes, Aerolane Seaplanes in Nelson Bay NSW and has also spent some time flying in Cairns.
-Lee has an extensive instructional background, obtaining top level flight instructor rating.
-Lee now heads the Air Whitsunday endorsements sector of the business.
+Lee has an extensive instructional background, obtaining top level flight instructor rating and heads the Air Whitsunday endorsements sector of the business.
+Lee was promoted to Chief Pilot of Air Whitsunday in 2013.

 Drew Daniell – Line Pilot